Comfort & Sustainability

 All cabins were designed through the adaptation of local construction techniques to meet the needs of our guests.
-Our cabins maintain the rustic appeal of a jungle lodge, without sacrificing many of the amenities of a modern hotel.
-All rooms are completely private, secluded and extremely spacious.
-They are fully furnished with private bathrooms and showers.
+We worked hard to ensure they are comfortable, clean and safe.
+Cabins are secluded from their neighbors and extremely spacious (30 square meters/ 323 square feet).
+They are fully furnished with with running water, private bathrooms, washbasins and showers.
 Cabins have high thatched-roofs and sit one meter above the jungle floor.

-Each cabin room comes equipped with 2 twin beds, wooden shelving, a large dresser, kerosene lamps, night-stands, an indoor hammock, a writing desk, chairs, and fresh drinking water.
-Rooms have clean private bathrooms.
-We provide fresh linens, towels and laundry service.
+Each cabin room comes equipped with 2 twin/or 1 super-king bed, shelving, solar-powered lighting, night-stands, an indoor hammock, a writing desk, chairs, and fresh drinking water.
+We also provide fresh linens, towels and can arrange for laundry service.

-All cabins are situated facing the lake with enormous windows to maximize ventilation.
-Additionally, they all have spectacular views of the Aquicuana Lake Reserve.
+All cabins are situated facing the lake with enormous windows to maximize ventilation and views of the Aquicuana Reserve.

-The Maloca is a large circular wooden building with a domed thatched roof made from palm trees.
-Its spacious layout is entirely open with 360 degrees of windows.
-The Maloca is the largest structure and ceremonial center of the eco-lodge.
-All ayahuasca ceremonies take place in the maloca and it also serves as a space for meditation and yoga instruction.
+The Maloka is a large octagonal-shaped structure with a domed-shaped thatched roof made from palm leaves.
+Its spacious layout is entirely open with a 360 degree panoramic view.
+The Maloka is the largest building and ceremonial center of the retreat center.
+All ceremonies take place in the maloka and it also serves as a space for group-discussions, meditation, yoga and Tai Chi instruction.
+The Maloka is connected via a raised path to our dock and cabin on the Aquicuana Lake.
 Guests are always welcome to respectfully use this space however they choose.

-The Maloca is equipped with mattresses, pillows, blankets, buckets, yoga mats and hand towels.
+The Maloka is equipped with mattresses, pillows, blankets, buckets, yoga mats and hand towels.
 Additionally, there is a large altar with numerous items of spiritual power.
-Our public bathrooms are located 10 meters outside the maloca.
-The bathrooms are connected via a raised walkway to allow for easy and safe access during ceremony.
+Our public bathrooms are located 10 meters outside the maloka.
+The bathrooms are connected via a raised walkway to allow for easy and safe access.